BlancheMiret/code_names_app/README.md

 The goal is to leverage IA to make senseful proposition when trying to think of a code name.

+***Currently, despite the French page version, the model used is in English.
+You should send English words in your request.***

 ## Usage

 ### Requirements